krobelus/git-branchstack/README.md

 ## Motivation

 Sometimes I am working on multiple unrelated changes to a [Git] repository.
-Instead of using a separate branch for each change, I prefer a branchless workflow similar to the one described in this [blog post by Drew DeVault].
+Instead checking out a separate branch for each change, I prefer to do most of my work on a single branch..

 Git ships with [git send-email] which suits this workflow, however, many projects prefer to receive patches via pull requests.
 To make proposed